Which Should You Use, Wix or WordPress? 8 Things to Know

 Wix wordpress

-Software Proprietary website builder Open-source content management system
+Software Good as is Open-source content management system

-Flexibility Lacks flexibility in favor of ease-of-use.
-For example, you can’t add forms or featured images to blog posts, switch templates after your website goes live, or edit the source code.
+Flexibility Multiple ways to create a site, including from scratch, via a template, or via the AI website builder.
+However, you cannot switch templates after the site is created.
 Forgoes some ease of use for flexibility.
 You can extend the functionality of your WordPress site in many ways, but have to either add code to your files or install and configure a range of plugins.

-Plugins Over 250 free and premium add-ons are available in the Wix App Marketplace.
+Plugins Over 750 free and premium apps are available in the Wix App Market.
 Over 55,000 free plugins are available in the official directory.
 Additional premium plugins are available in third-party marketplaces.

 Price Free with ads.
-To remove ads and get more bandwidth, storage, and features, premium plans are $14, $18, $23, or $39 per month.
+To remove ads and get more storage and features, paid plans are $17, $29, $36, or $159 per month.
 You can also purchase premium apps, which range from $3 to $20 on average.
 Free to use the software.
 Costs associated with domain registration, hosting, and premium plugins and themes range from $11 to $40 per month, on average, on top of a one-off sum of $200.

-Ecommerce Dedicated ecommerce plans range from $23 to $49 per month — in addition to an enterprise level.
+Ecommerce Ecommerce features available with plans ranging from $29 to $159 per month — in addition to an enterprise level.
 These plans come with built-in features like subscriptions, abandoned cart recovery, advanced shipping, USPS discounts, and multiple currencies.
 WordPress does not have built-in ecommerce features.
 Instead, you can download a dedicated ecommerce plugin like WooCommerce to build and customize an online store.

-SEO In addition to the Wix SEO Wiz, which helps with on-page SEO, SEO apps are available in the Wix App Market.
-However, there are limitations for optimizing technical SEO.
+SEO Offers AI-powered and essential SEO tools, including an SEO assistant, SEO checklist, and AI meta tag creator.
+SEO apps are available in the Wix App Market.
 You can choose from hundreds of plugins that help optimize your on-page and technical SEO.

-Blogging Offers standard functionality for creating and organizing multi-media blog posts, but lacks native commenting system and other features.
+Blogging Offers essential blog functionality, in addition to a full suite of AI-powered blogging tools.
+Can manage paywalls, subscriptions, multi-media posts, and commenting from Wix.
 Text editor for blog posts does not have drag-and-drop functionality.
 Offers more advanced blogging functionality, including content visibility and a built-in commenting system.
 WordPress’s drag-and-drop block editor, Gutenberg, works for blog posts and pages.

-Support Does have a dedicated support team offering 24/7 help in English.
+Support Does have a dedicated support team offering 24/7 help in English, as well as support in other languages.
 In addition, hundreds of online resources are available in the Wix Help Center and on third-party sites.
-Does not have a dedicated support team, but does have largest user community, an official manual, thousands of support threads, slack channels, and events.
+Does not have a dedicated support team, but does have the largest user community, an official manual, thousands of support threads, slack channels, and events.

 Discover videos, templates, tips, and other resources dedicated to helping you launch an effective video marketing strategy.